Houtamelo/comfy-bounded-ints/README.md

-### Bounded-integer types focused on ergonomics and safety.
+# Bounded-integer types focused on ergonomics and safety.
 The goal of this crate is to allow users to fearlessly use bounded integers without worrying about checking the operations performed on them.
 There is one exception: division by zero will still panic.

-# Make sure to read this README carefully before using it.
+### Make sure to carefully read this README before using it.
-# This file is the entire documentation.
+### Since all bounded types behave equaly, this README is the entire documentation.

 - No unsafe code.
 - All operations are saturated, no overflow/underflow, no wrapping.